wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'herd livestock',
     'grow iron fruits',
-    'practice rituals to provoke a new geological era', 'violently protect the secrets of the druids', 'ask tribute for safe passage',
+    'practice rituals to provoke a new geological era', 'violently protect the secrets of the DRUIDS', 'ask tribute for safe passage',
   ];
   gen_data['athachproblem'] = [